hajke-gu/text-mod/docs/pages/index.md

 ## The project

-More details about the project and the authors can be found .
+More details about the project and the authors can be found [here](about).

 ## License